wallacezichen/Find_the_Calories/README.md

 #### Scatter plot for `rating` and `calories`
 <iframe src="asset/fig4.html" width=600 height=400 frameBorder=0></iframe>

-##### From the above four graph, we did not see any curve trend between four columns and calories, so we decide to not to change these numeric columns.
+##### From the above four graphs, we did not see any trend between four features and calories, so we decide to not to change these numeric columns.

 #### Model Description